blaze-slider/blaze-slider/website/docs/framework.md

 # Framework Integration

-Blaze Slider is framework agnostic, all it requires is DOM element to initialize the slider on and configuration object.
+Blaze Slider is framework agnostic, all it requires is DOM element on which you want to initialize the slider and configuration object.

-All Frameworks provide some way to get the underlying DOM element it renders For example
+All Frameworks provide a way to get the underlying DOM element once the framework has rendered the component.

+Such as:

 - React's [Ref API](https://reactjs.org/docs/refs-and-the-dom.html)
 - Svelte's [this binding API](https://svelte.dev/tutorial/bind-this)